Odds and Ends

 A brief history of the railroad triangle and the rail corridor through downtown.
 Includes maps from various decades.

 Other Historic Rail Sites

 • Coaling towers.
 Massive reminders of the days of steam.

 • Water towers.
 Another rare relict of steam-powered travel.

 • Interlocking towers.
 Like coal and water towers, only a few are still standing.

 • Street-running.
-Four towns where trains run on city streets.
+Towns where trains run on city streets.

-• Zero Milepost.
+• Zero Milepost, Atlanta.
 This stone milepost marks the southern end of the Western & Atlantic Railroad and the beginning of Atlanta.

 Allatoona Pass, Cartersville area.
 Dug in the 1840s for the Western & Atlantic Railroad, it was the scene of a bloody Civil War battle.